-consideration in the contract, reassesses the classification of the lease at the effective date of the modification and accounts for any initial direct costs, lease incentives and other payments made to or by the lessee.
-If the modification fully or partially terminates the existing lease, the Company remeasures the lease liability and decreases the carrying amount of the right-of-use asset in proportion to the full or partial termination of the existing lease and recognize in profit or loss any difference between the reduction in the lease liability and the reduction in the right-of-use asset.
+If there is a lease modification, the Company considers whether the lease modification results in a separate contract.
+If so, the Company accounts for the separate contract the same manner as any other new lease, in addition to the original unmodified contract.
+Otherwise, the Company remeasures and reallocates the remaining consideration in the contract, reassesses the classification of the lease at the effective date of the modification and accounts for any initial direct costs, lease incentives and other payments made to or by the lessee.
+If the modification fully or partially terminates the existing lease, the Company remeasures the lease liability and decreases the carrying amount of the right-of-use asset in proportion to the full or partial termination of the existing lease and recognizes in profit or loss any difference between the reduction in the lease liability and the reduction in the right-of-use asset.

-Besides, operating lease expense is recognized as a single lease cost on a straight-line basis over the lease term and is included in cost of other revenues and general and administrative expenses, on the consolidated statements of comprehensive income.
-Lease liabilities that become due within one year of the balance sheet date are classified as current liabilities.
+Besides, operating lease expense is recognized as a single lease cost on a straight-line basis over the lease term and is included in cost of goods sold, cost of other revenues and general and administrative expenses, in the consolidated statements of comprehensive income/(loss).
+Lease liabilities that become due within one year after the balance sheet date are classified as current liabilities.